Østervold Observatory: Building

 The Østervold Observatory is a south-facing, three-winged building, designed by Christian Hansen.
 The central wing is topped by a dome. containing the main instrument.
 The side wings contained residences for the director, the observer as well as assistants.
 To secure the best possible foundation of the instruments, the foundation of the building rests on the original, true ground surface, penetrating the entire depth of the ramparts on which the building stands.
 This took 1/3 of the bricks used for the entire complex.

+The Østervold Observatory building is no longer used for astronomy, but it was often used among ornithologists.
+The buildings house the Institute for Science Didactics University of Copenhagen.

 Instruments

 The original main instrument of the observatory, housed in the dome, was a 280 mm refractor with a focal distance of 4.9 m.
 In 1895, this telescope was replaced by a 360 mm refractor with a focal length of 4.9 m and a 200 mm photographic lens with a focal length of 4.8 m.
 The purchase of the double refractor enabled the observatory to participate in photographic observations without having to give up visual observations.
 This double refractor is still found in the dome of the Østervold Observatory, while the 1861 refractor is displayed at the Steno Museum in Århus.